THE FOUNDATION THAT MAKES

 Unoptimized Images

 Serve WebP/AVIF format with responsive srcset.
-A 3MB JPEG lineup poster should be a 200KB WebP with lazy loading.
+A 3MB portfolio JPEG should be a 200KB WebP with lazy loading.

 Heavy JavaScript